+- 1. The Xen hypervisor

+- 2. The Control Domain on the host (dom0)

+- 3. The XenServer Crash Kernel

-Firstly, there is the memory consumed by the Xen hypervisor itself; secondly there is the memory consumed by the Control Domain on the host, and finally the XenServer Crash Kernel.
-The amount of memory required to run the Control Domain is adjusted automatically and is based on the amount of physical memory on the host as shown in the table below:
+The amount of memory required to run dom0 is adjusted automatically.
+The amount of memory allocated is based on the amount of physical memory on the host as shown in the following table:

 Host Memory (GB) Control Domain Memory Allocated (MB)

 <24 752

-24 - 47 2048
+24-47 2048

-48 - 63 3072
+48-63 3072

-64 - 1024 4096
+64-1024 4096

-Note: The amount of memory allocated to the Control Domain can be increased beyond the amounts shown above.
-However, this should only ever be carried out under the guidance of Citrix Support.
+Note: The amount of memory allocated to the Control Domain can be increased beyond the amounts shown in the preceding table.
+However, you must only increase this allocation under the guidance of Citrix Support.

-The Xen field in XenCenter's Memory tab will report the memory used by the Control Domain, the Xen hypervisor itself, and the XenServer Crash Kernel.
-The amount of memory used by the hypervisor will be larger for hosts with more memory.
+In XenCenter, the Xen field in the Memory tab reports the memory used by the Control Domain, by the Xen hypervisor itself, and by the XenServer Crash Kernel.
+The amount of memory used by the hypervisor is larger for hosts with more memory.

-Refer to the XenServer 7.0 Administrator's Guide for more details.
+For more information, see the XenServer 7.4 Administrator's Guide.